TwiFic Doctorward Contest

 "I'd love to, but are you sure I'm not needed out here with you and Rose?"
 I asked, not wanting to allude to my need for funds at the moment.

 Alice waved me off.

 "Your pay begins now.
-Seriously, I want to hear you sing, if you're still agreeable to do so, and then you can wait tables until we close.
-I know you've been practicing, so hell yeah, I want you to let loose and have a little fun.
-Rose and I will survive until you're finished."
+I want to hear you sing, if you're still agreeable to do so, and then you can wait tables until we close.
+I know you've been practicing, and we're talking ten minutes out of five hours.
+Rose and I will survive."

 I really did want to sing.
 It'd been months since I'd sang at the funeral, and I needed to move on from that page of my life.
 I'd practiced the song I planned to sing in the shower and on my way to and from work for the past few days, and Alice promised me the band would be able to follow along.
 Even though it was a sad song, it was beautiful, and my mother loved the group back in the late eighties, just after I'd been born.
-It was my parents who nurtured my love for the best decade of music ever known.
+I grew up with what was now dubbed as classic rock.

 I spoke quickly to the lead guitarist, Caius, and he shuffled through various books of sheet music, until he found the music to match my song.
 He asked if I needed the lyrics, and I shook my head no. With that he handed me a microphone, and told me to wait for his keyboardist, Tyler, to start playing through the intro to the song before I walked out, and a whispered 'knock 'em dead, gorgeous' as he disappeared through the stage entrance.
 I'd be on as soon as the next singer was done, and unlike many aspects of my life, singing in front of a crowd didn't make me nervous.
 It was like therapy to me- something I knew and enjoyed.